 Setting Up a Baitcast Reel for Beginners

 Setting up a baitcast reel for beginners starts with the line.
-Braided line casts farther and is strong with a thin diameter.
+The braided line casts farther and is strong with a thin diameter.
 The line has coating reducing friction going through the guides.
 These qualities are a problem on a baitcast reel.
 The line will slip on the spool due to being slippery.
 The small diameter allows the line to dig into the line below on the spool.

 Spooling line on a Baitcast Reel

 There is a simple solution to the problem.
 A monofilament line will solve the slipping problem.
 Choosing a braided line requires using a monofilament backing on the reel.
-Placing 20 yards of monofilament on the reel is backing.
+Placing 20 yards of monofilament on the reel is how to use backing.
 The braid is tied to the mono with a Uni-knot then the reel is filled with braided line.
 This prevents the slipping on the spool with a braided line.

 Stopping the line from digging into the line on the spool is solved with proper tension.
 Tackle shops use a machine to properly tension line.
 At home placing tension requires using the correct method.
 Another person can hold the spool and place tension on the filler spool.
 This will put the tension on the line.